Nemikolh/oil-rs/parsers/FEATURES.md

 ## Style

+> Note: Originally, `oil` has been using a custom layout algorithm
+>       and I now think we should try to implement the `flexbox` one
+>       first and come back later to the original one if it proves
+>       to be needed.

 | Feature name            | Internal Representation | End2end            |
 | ----------------------- | ----------------------- | ------------------ |
 | Anonymous classes       |           *TBD*         |                    |